-David W Wright, MD
+David W. Wright, MD

-Associate Professor of Emergency Medicine
+Department of Emergency Medicine

 Department of Biomedical Engineering